Troubleshooting Slow Internet: Boost Your Wi-Fi Speed and Solve Connectivity Issues

 At this stage, you should be getting a nice, fast internet speed right next to the router.
 Now, walk around to the places where you sit, work, watch TV, and stream your stuff, and run the Wi-Fi speed test there.

 Are you still getting that speed?
-If not, it means that the signal from the router isn't able to reach that spot efficiently.
+If not and your still getting slow internet speeds, it means that the signal from the router isn't able to reach that spot efficiently.
 There may be thick walls, different levels of the house, big appliances, or other interferences that disrupt the Wi-Fi signal.

 So, what do you do now?
 I mean, you're not going to bash down walls or get rid of your fridge, right? πŸš€